A. Accommodations, Timeframes and Payments

 3. The Sisters and the Personnel should likewise not station themselves in the Priests’ corridors or enter the Priests’ rooms, unless a specific task of theirs demands doing so.

-1. Visitors are ordinarily to be entertained at the lobby or Visitors’ Parlor.
+1. Please feel free to invite guests to the Collegio for a visit, Mass or meals.
+We may entertain them at the Lobby area, snacks area or in the visitors’s parlor.
 Kindly refrain from chatting with your guests in the TV room, to allow others to watch a television program should they wish.

 2. To maintain a space where we all could always be assured of peace and silence, necessary for our prayers, studies and rest, visitors are not allowed in the first to the third floors.